resatarikan/SQL-tips-and-tricks/README.md

 A (somewhat opinionated) list of SQL tips and tricks that I've picked up over the years.

-There's so much you can you do with SQL but I've focused on what I find most useful in my day-to-day work as a data analyst and what
+There's so much you can do with SQL but I've focused on what I find most useful in my day-to-day work as a data analyst and what
 I wish I had known when I first started writing SQL.

-Please note that some of these tips might not be relevant for all RDBMs.
+Please note that some of these tips might not be relevant for all RDBMSs.

 ## Table of contents